JsongZhang/LUS-DET/README.md

 # LUS-DET
-LUS-DET: Liver Ultrasound Open-Vocabulary Object Detection
+Offical code of "LUS-DET: Liver Ultrasound Open-Vocabulary Object Detection " Data annotation and code will be released soon.